Skip to content

 How Doctors Make the Decision

-To decide if you need these stronger medications, your doctor may calculate your ESSDAI score (EULAR Sjögren’s Syndrome Disease Activity Index) [8].
+To decide if you need these stronger medications, your doctor may calculate your ESSDAI score (EULAR Sjögren’s Disease Disease Activity Index) [8].
 This is a validated tool that measures disease activity across 12 different organ systems [9].
 A high ESSDAI score indicates active systemic disease and helps guide the decision to start stronger therapies [3].

 Interestingly, because there is a lack of large-scale clinical trials specifically testing these drugs for Sjögren’s, doctors often rely on treatment guidelines established for closely related autoimmune diseases, such as Systemic Lupus Erythematosus (SLE) [1][10].
 This means your prescription is technically considered “off-label” for Sjögren’s, but this practice is very normal, well-researched, and standard in rheumatology [1].